Doctoral Internship in Health Service Psychology 2022-2023

 CAPS interns have opportunities to develop consultation and interprofessional communication skills with individuals and groups in both formal and informal contexts.
-Interns provide consultation to Residence Life staff, academic departments, and other campus partners on issues relating to service coordination and student welfare.
+For example, they may provide consultation to Residence Life staff, academic departments, and other campus partners on issues relating to service coordination and student welfare.
 CAPS clinicians frequently collaborate and consult with medical and psychiatric providers of Cougar Health Services to facilitate the most effective service delivery to students.
 Interns who choose liaisons as their minor rotations additionally provide outreaches and consultation for respective campus liaison offices and student groups.

 Among our clinicians, there is also an open-door consultation policy, which encourages interns to consult with peers and faculty regarding clinical questions, and facilitates their serving as consultants to practicum trainees.
 If working remotely, we utilize videoconferencing for impromptu consultations.

 Provision of Supervision